eigennan/eigennan.github.io/src/content/blog/2025-02-24-blog-template/index.md

 ## Astro Template

 My website is based on [devolio][1], an Astro based blog template that offers blazing fast response and no-frill, minimalist layout.
 I then added few more functionalities/cosmetic changes such as hover effects, cite buttons for publications and [KaTeX][3] support.
+The LaTeX rendering is powered by [Rehype-katex][4] plugin.

 ## Hosting